botanicus/logging4hackers/README.md

 # About

 In the Ruby community it's very popular to just append to a file in `log/` directory in the current app.
-Usually the developer can't even change the file.
+In many frameworks the developer can't even change the file.
 Damn it guys, we can do better!

 ## Advantages

-* You might want to have the log files in `/var/log` for simpler **logrotate configuration**.
+* You might want to have the log files in `/var/log` for simpler **log rotation**.
 * You might not want to use files for logging at all.
+Not on the app server anyway.
 Especially considering that for **security reasons** it's better to send logs to a different server.
 * You might want to **aggregate logs** from multiple servers.
-* You might want to **filter logs**.
+* You might want to **filter logs** based on given pattern.
 Give me all error messages from all applications `logs.#.error`, all log items for database layer of testapp `logs.testapp.db.*`, all error messages for testapp `logs.testapp.*.error` etc.
 * Isn't ssh & tail -f really, really, I mean **really** lame?
-With AMQP, just subscribe to any pattern you want from your dev machine.
+With AMQP, just subscribe to any pattern on any server you want from comfort of your own dev machine.
 Rock'n'roll!

 ## Readable Logs